kiran-crypto/prime/README.md

 # prime
-# Python program to print all
+# java program to print all
 # prime number in an interval
 # number should be greater than 1
 import java.util.Scanner;